spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.

 #### Subcommands
- * `edit`: Edit configuration for the "oraclebmcs" persistent store.
+ * `edit`: Edit configuration for the "oracle" persistent store.

 ---
-## hal config storage oraclebmcs edit
+## hal config storage oracle edit

-Edit configuration for the "oraclebmcs" persistent store.
+Edit configuration for the "oracle" persistent store.

 #### Usage
 ```
-hal config storage oraclebmcs edit [parameters]
+hal config storage oracle edit [parameters]
 ```

 #### Parameters
  * `--bucket-name`: The bucket name to store persistent state object in
- * `--compartment-id`: Provide the OCID of the Oracle BMCS Compartment to use.
+ * `--compartment-id`: Provide the OCID of the Oracle Compartment to use.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--fingerprint`: Fingerprint of the public key
  * `--namespace`: The namespace the bucket and objects should be created in
  * `--no-validate`: (*Default*: `false`) Skip validation.
- * `--region`: An Oracle BMCS region (e.g., us-phoenix-1)
+ * `--region`: An Oracle region (e.g., us-phoenix-1)
  * `--ssh-private-key-file-path`: Path to the private key in PEM format
- * `--tenancy-id`: Provide the OCID of the Oracle BMCS Tenancy to use.
+ * `--tenancy-id`: Provide the OCID of the Oracle Tenancy to use.
- * `--user-id`: Provide the OCID of the Oracle BMCS User you're authenticating as
+ * `--user-id`: Provide the OCID of the Oracle User you're authenticating as

 ---